 A Clash of Kings

 Peace is dead, beheaded in front of the Great Sept of Baelor.
-Now, with the stain of blood, the kingdom is divided once again—and with the lack of a king, only chaos reigns supreme.
+Now, the stain of blood divides the kingdoms once again—and without a king to unify them, only chaos reigns supreme.

 A Storm of Swords